Resources

 Here are the B2C collection call scripts created as per the FDCPA guidelines.
 The third-party debt collection agencies can adjust these scripts according to your circumstances.

-You: Good morning; this is Richard from XYZ Collection Agency.
-This is an attempt to collect a debt.
-Can I confirm that I’m speaking with [Debtor's Name]?
+You: Good morning, this is Richard from XYZ Agency.
+Am I speaking with [consumer’s name]?

 You: I understand, it happens.
 Would you like to resolve this now with a payment over the phone?

-You: Thank you.
-I see a past-due balance of $[Amount].
-You mentioned the bill might be incorrect.
+You: Thank you for confirming.
+I’m required to inform you that this is an attempt to collect a debt, and any information obtained will be used for that purpose.
+Our records show a past-due balance of [amount] and you mentioned the bill might be incorrect.
 Could you explain the issue so we can resolve it?

 Handle either valid errors or misunderstandings empathetically and provide a resolution during the call.

 You: I’m sorry to hear that.
 We want to help.
 Let’s discuss options.
-Would a partial payment plan or payment plan work for you?
+Would a partial payment plan work for you?

-You: Good morning, my name is Richard, and I’m calling on behalf of XYZ Collection Agency.
-Before we proceed, I need to verify I’m speaking with [Debtor's Name].
+You: Good morning, my name is Richard, and I’m calling on behalf of XYZ Agency.
+Before we proceed, I need to verify I’m speaking with [consumer's Name].

 You: Thank you.
-For your security, can you confirm your address or the last four digits of your Social Security number?
+For your security, can you confirm your address or the last 4 digits of your Social Security number?

 You: Thank you for verifying.
 Please note this is an attempt to collect a debt, and any information obtained will be used for that purpose.

-You: Thank you.
+You: Thank you for confirming.
+I’m required to inform you that this is an attempt to collect a debt, and any information obtained will be used for that purpose.
 I’m calling regarding a payment for your [product/service], which is currently overdue.

 You: I understand.
 Sometimes, these things take time.
 Do they have any specific questions about the bill that I can help answer?